Can brain scans and voice recordings predict the best depression treatment?

 Summary

-This study follows 1,000 adults with hard-to-treat depression or OCD who are getting advanced treatments like ECT, TMS, or ketamine.
-Researchers collect brain scans, voice recordings, and other tests before, during, and after treatment.
-The goal is to find biological markers that predict which therapy works best for each person, moving toward personalized mental health care.
+This study is a registry that will follow up to 1,000 adults with treatment-resistant depression or obsessive-compulsive disorder (OCD) who receive electroconvulsive therapy (ECT), transcranial magnetic stimulation (TMS), or ketamine/esketamine.
+Researchers will collect data from brain scans, cognitive tests, voice recordings, and genetic tests before, during, and after treatment.
+The goal is to find biological markers that can predict which therapy works best for each person, moving toward personalized psychiatry.

 Disclaimer Read more